On dynamics of the Sierpi\'nski carpet: Introduction

-Since every Bernoulli measure is strongly mixing, and $\mu$ in Theorem~\ref{thm11} is fully supported, we immediately obtain the following result, answering Question~\ref{que:1} in the negative. \begin{cor} The Sierpi\'nski curve $S$ admits a topologically mixing homeomorphism with dense set of periodic points. \end{cor}

-By the arguments in the proof of Theorem~\ref{thm11}, it seems very likely that Aarts-Oversteegen technique \cite{AO} which we employ here, will never lead to a map with specification property.
+Since every Bernoulli measure is strongly mixing, and $\mu$ in Theorem~\ref{thm11} is fully supported, we immediately obtain the following result, answering Question~\ref{que:1} in the negative. \begin{cor} The Sierpi\'nski curve $S$ admits a topologically mixing homeomorphism with dense set of periodic points. \end{cor} Our example is quite simple, however it relies on many nontrivial facts from topology and ergodic theory.
+In principle, the general strategy is very similar to the one in \cite{AO}, but the starting point is a bit different.
+We start with an Anosov torus diffeomorphism, which allows us to say much more about the dynamics of the constructed map.
+By the arguments in the proof of Theorem~\ref{thm11}, it seems very likely that Aarts-Oversteegen technique \cite{AO} which we employ here, will never lead to a map with the specification property.
 This motivates the following natural question. \begin{que} Does the Sierpi\'nski curve admit a homeomorphism with the specification property? \end{que}